MatthiasWM/NewtonROMReader/README.md

 connected to the native USB port via OTG cable.
 If no SD Card is found, we check for a connected USB Drive.
 USB and SD drives can be hot swapped.

-Menus were restructures, and menu commands were changed (sorry about that).
+Menus were restructured, and menu commands were changed (sorry about that).
 There is no longer a confirmation required for any operation, making it very easy to erase or overwrite a ROM with one keypress.